• Bret Hart Reveals What Goldberg Said To Him After Injuring Him

 On the episode titled “Nature Of The Business” on Confessions Of The Hitman, 2-time WWE Hall Of Famer Bret ‘The Hitman’ Hart talked about Goldberg hurting him in the ring and the kick that resulted in the end of his career.

-Bret noted that Goldberg costed him $15 million:
+Bret noted that Goldberg’s kick resulted in him losing $15 million:

 “The kick was the work of a total – like, somebody who had absolutely no skill at all.
 He literally threw me into the ropes and tried to kick my head off my shoulders.
 Like, there was no working aspect to it.
 There’s no way you can do it without hurting somebody, and the thing with Bill was that all the ‘I’m sorries’ in the world don’t mean anything when you hurt somebody for real.